In AnQiCMS template, how to determine if one number can be evenly divided by another to achieve conditional display?

 Expansion of practical application scenarios

-This divisibility judgment logic is widely used in website operation and template design:
+This divisibility judgment logic is widely used in website operations and template design:

-• Grid layout adjustment:Create responsive layouts by dynamically inserting clear floats or line break characters based on the number of elements displayed per row (for example, 4 elements per row on PC and 2 elements per row on mobile devices).
+• Grid layout adjustmentCreate responsive layouts by dynamically inserting clearing floats or line-end markers based on the number of elements displayed per row (for example, 4 elements per row on PC and 2 elements per row on mobile).

-• Special Promotion or Event DisplayIn the product list, every Nth product displays a 'Limited-time Discount' or 'Hot' tag.
+• Special promotion or event displayIn the product list, every Nth product displays a 'Time-limited discount' or 'Hot' tag.

-• Page style optimizationIn some custom pagination components, it may be necessary to adjust the style or display content based on the parity of the current page number or some special divisibility rule.
+• Page style optimizationIn some custom pagination components, it may be necessary to adjust the style or display content based on the parity or a special divisibility rule of the current page number.

-PassdivisiblebyFilter is related toifThe combination of tags, the template engine of Anqi CMS provides great flexibility to website developers, enabling them to easily achieve various conditional display requirements based on numerical order, thereby creating a more dynamic and engaging user interface.
+Bydivisiblebythe filter meetsifThe combination of tags, the template engine of AnQi CMS provides great flexibility for website developers, allowing them to easily implement various conditional display requirements based on numerical order, thereby creating a more dynamic and attractive user interface.

-divisiblebyFilter is mainly designed to determine the divisibility relationship between integers.
-Although it may accept floating-point numbers in the underlying processing, the semantics of divisibility judgment usually occur within the integer range, for example, determining10Can be3divided evenly instead of10.5Can be2.5divided evenly.
-When using, it is recommended to ensure that the number to be judged and the divisor are both integer types to avoid unexpected results.
+divisiblebyThe filter is primarily designed to determine the divisibility relationship between integers.
+Although it may accept floating-point numbers at the lower level, in most cases, the semantics of divisibility judgment occur within the integer range, such as judgment10Can be divided by3not divisible by10.5Can be divided by2.5.
+When using it, it is recommended to ensure that the number to be judged and the divisor are both integer types to avoid unexpected results.

-2. How can I check if a number 'cannot' be evenly divided by another number?
+2. How can I check if a number 'cannot' be divided by another number?

-You can simply do it in{% if %}before the statementnotkeywords.
-For example, if you want toforin a loop, whenforloop.CounterCannot be divided by2Perform some operations when divisible (i.e., odd lines), and it can be written like this:
+You can simply in{% if %}Add before the statementnotkeywords.
+For example, if you want toforin the loop, whenforloop.CounterCannot be divided by2Perform some operations when divisible (i.e., odd lines), it can be written like this:

 {% if not (forloop.Counter | divisibleby: 2) %}